 You can then target current customers with your restaurant's ad on Facebook.
 Ads targeting customer lists get the most interest and are also lowest cost Facebook ads you can run.

 A “window shopper” is someone that has looked at your restaurant’s website, maybe just to check the business or the menu out.
-Window shoppers also include current customers that haven’t joined your email list, loyalty club, or other direct methods of contacting them, but they have looked at your website.
+Window shoppers also include current customers that haven’t joined your email list, loyalty program, or other direct methods of contacting them, but they have looked at your website.

 Installing the Facebook ad pixel on every page of your website allows Facebook to identify website visitors so you can target them with an ad.
 In 3 to 6 months of tracking website clicks with the Facebook ad pixel, you will have built a large target audience of people that have shown an interest in your restaurant.